-We are able to simulate the general behavior of the NaCl particle deliquesence in the turbulent RH field by running LES in OpenFOAM.
-However, the simulations tend to overestimate the observed deliquesced particle fractions, which might be caused by our assumption of a constant time scale for the deliquescence process itself.
-In order to achieve a more accurate representation of the experimental observations, different theories for the derivation of the deliquesence time scale τ{del} will be tested in the future.
-Following, for example, the argumentation of Khvorostyanov and Curry (2014, Ch.
-11.3, pp. 553-558), nucleation rates, and with that characteristic deliquescence time scales - which depend on RH among other things - will be determined and implemented into the LES model.
+We are able to simulate the general behavior of the NaCl particle deliquescence in the turbulent RH field by running LESs in OpenFOAM.
+However, the simulations tend to overestimate the observed deliquesced particle fractions, which might be caused by our assumption of a constant timescale for the deliquescence process itself.
+In order to achieve a more accurate representation of the experimental observations, different theories for the derivation of the deliquescence timescale τ{del} will be tested in the future.
+Following, for example, the argumentation of Khvorostyanov and Curry (2014, Chap.
+11.3, pp. 553-558), nucleation rates and, with that, characteristic deliquescence timescales - which depend on the RH among other things - will be determined and implemented in the LES model.

-Ultimately, the observation of the onset of particle deliquescence below, and the presence of non-deliquesced particles above the DRH in a turbulent humid field is inline with the argumentation of Prigogine (1979), according to which a consistent macroscopic description is no longer given in the vicinity of non-equilibrium phase transitions (such as the deliquescence transition).
+Ultimately, the observation of the onset of particle deliquescence below and the presence of non-deliquesced particles above the DRH in a turbulent humid field is in line with the argumentation of Prigogine (1979), according to which a consistent macroscopic description is no longer given in the vicinity of non-equilibrium phase transitions (such as the deliquescence transition).
 Near the phase transition (here the DRH), the turbulent fluctuations become as important as the mean values.
 Macroscopic values represent the most likely ones, which are identical with the mean values only if fluctuations can be neglected.
-In the real
+In the real atmosphere, however, turbulent fluctuations are always present.
+A few studies exist (e.g., MacPherson et al., 1992; Lenchow et al., 1994; Kulmala et al., 1997; Siebert and Shaw, 2017) that show $\sigma{\rm RH}$ values in the range of 1 % to 4.6 %, depending on the environmental conditions.
+Our investigations cover this range of observed RH fluctuations, and we observe a distinct influence of the turbulent RH fluctuation on the fraction of deliquesced particles at these $\sigma{\rm RH}$ values.
+This indicates that our results are relevant for the atmosphere.